JustinW2513/DealOrNoDeal/README.md

 The current round's statistics are displayed in the bottom left corner.
 Total statistics of the session are displayed in the right hand corner.

+## Running The Program

+You can run the `.jar` from the commandline using:

+    java -jar DealOrNoDeal.jar

 ****